mmtk/mmtk-core/docs/tutorial/Tutorial.md

      2. `BumpPointer(1)` should map to `plan.common.get_immortal()`.
      3. `LargeObject(0)` should map to `plan.common.get_los()`.
      4. None of the above should be dereferenced (ie, they should not have the `&` prefix). **TODO: Why?**
-There may seem to be 2 extraneous spaces and pointers that have appeared all of a sudden in these past 2 steps.
+There may seem to be 2 extraneous spaces and allocators that have appeared all of a sudden in these past 2 steps.
 These are parts of the MMTk common plan itself.
  1. The immortal space is used for objects that the virtual machine or a library never expects to move - **TODO: such as?**.
  2. The large object space is needed because MMTk handles particularly large objects differently to normal objects, as the space overhead of copying large objects is very high.
 Instead, this space is used by a separate GC algorithm in the common plan to avoid having to copy them.
 **TODO: Above was paraphrased from Angus' notes, may need to get more detail or clarification**